 This RFA awards one-time funding.
-No extensions will be granted for this funding.
+No extensions including no-cost extensions will be granted for this funding.
 Grant renewal may be considered if additional funding becomes available.

 In order to help allocation recipients plan objectives, activities and their corresponding budgets, Appendix C - Guidelines, Definitions and Allowable Expenditures has been developed.
 Please review these guidelines before completing your application budget summary and application budget detail sheet.